newlandsvalley/tunebank-frontend/README.md

   * Tune search parameters differ.
 Again, in the Scala version they are identified by header code, which, because they are capitalised, breaks HTTP norms.
 In the Haskell version, they are identified by name.
   * The `checkUser` login check request differs.
 The Haskell version correctly returns 403 (Forbidden) for bad credentials but the Scala version does not (just returning Y/N).
 Consequently `checkUser` is improved.
   * The `valid` field in a JSON `UserRef` (in lists of users) is a Boolean in the Haskell backend (it is a String in the Scala backend).
+  * The `Comment` endpoint for a single comment differs.
+In the Scala backend, the user name is a URL parameter.
+However, this endpoint is only ever used by tunebank-frontend in the context of editing or deleting a comment where the user credentials are always required.
+In the Haskell backend, the user name is taken from the credentials and is not required to be repeated in the URL.

 [try it here](http://www.tradtunedb.org.uk:8604)